 - adults age 50 and over were significantly less likely to be vaccinated compared to the general population (1.8% versus 15.3%);

-- however, the adults age 50 and over who were vaccinated had better outcomes in the year following vaccination, with a 28% lower risk of heart attack, a 73% lower risk of death, a 47% lower risk of TIA and an 85% lower risk of cardiac arrest;
+- however, the adults age 50 and over who were vaccinated had better outcomes during their hospitalization, with a 28% lower risk of heart attack, a 73% lower risk of death, a 47% lower risk of TIA and an 85% lower risk of cardiac arrest;

 - the vaccination rate for patients with HIV/AIDS was 2.21%, compared to 8.2% who were free from this disease;